-Your responsible clinician will tell you when they think you are well enough to leave hospital.
+Your responsible clinician will tell you when they think you are well enough to leave.
 They will then ask the Secretary of State for Justice to agree.
 Until the Secretary of State has agreed, you cannot leave the hospital.
-If you try to leave the staff can stop you, and if you do leave, you can be brought back.
+If you try to go before then, the staff can stop you, and if you leave, you can be brought back.